 The objective of stable value is to preserve your capital.
-Stable value funds give you liquidity while also giving returns that compare to those of short- or intermediate-term bonds, but with less volatility.
+Stable value funds give you liquidity while also giving returns that compare to those of short- or intermediate-term bonds.
+They also have less volatility than those choices.

 A Low-Risk Option for Your 401(k)

 A Good Pick for Those Near Retirement

-For example, let’s assume you are three years away from retiring.
-You have put together a retirement income plan that shows you that you will need to withdraw $30,000 in your first year of retirement.
+For instance, let’s say that you are three years away from retiring.
+You have put together a retirement income plan that shows you that you will need to withdraw $30,000 in your first year after you retire.

-If you invest that $30,000 in stable value now, you know it will be available to you when you need it.
+If you invest that $30,000 in stable value now, you know it will be there when you need it.
 If the market is down between now and retirement, so what?
 You know the amount you need to withdraw is secure in a stable investment choice.
 You will be a lot less worried about the chance that you'll lose your money before you need to access it.

 If you are going to use this option, your 401(k) plan provider must allow you to choose from which investments to take withdrawals.
-Some 401(k) plans make you take withdrawals pro-rata, meaning they must come proportionately from your various investment funds.
+Some 401(k) plans make you take withdrawals pro-rata.
+This means that they must come proportionately from your various investment funds.
 That won't work for this method.
 To match your investments to your withdrawal needs, you must be able to pick what to sell when it comes time to take money out.